Hydration as the Key to Hangover Prevention and Relief

 Increased Urination: Alcohol's inhibition of vasopressin leads to frequent trips to the bathroom.

-Electrolyte Imbalance: Key electrolytes are eliminated faster than they can be replenished.
+Mineral Imbalance: Key minerals are eliminated faster than they can be replenished.

 Symptoms of a Hangover from Dehydration